-- You can pay your UNI Card bill as three interest-free installments, to be paid over the next three months.
+- You can pay your UNI Card bill in three interest-free installments, to be paid over the next three months.

-- Just as Slice Super Card, UNI Card also can not be used for making international transactions or for ATM cash withdrawals.
+- Just the Slice Super Card, the UNI Card also can not be used for making international transactions or for ATM cash withdrawals.

 One Card is a traditional credit card launched in March 2019 by FPL Technologies.
 Since it is a credit card, unlike BNPL cards like Slice Card and UNI card, you can not split your One Card bill into interest-free EMIs.
 Some of the key features of the One Card Credit Card are as follows-

-- Lifetime free credit card issued in partnership with banking partners including IDFC FIRST Bank, Federal Bank, BOB Financial, SBM Bank and South Indian Bank.
+- Lifetime free credit cards issued in partnership with banking partners, including IDFC FIRST Bank, Federal Bank, BOB Financial, SBM Bank and South Indian Bank.